Ifran360/NLProc-Proj-M-SS25/README.md

 You will be prompted like this:
 ```
 Task Type [qa/summarize/mcq]: summarize
-Prompt: Summarize the story of Matilda
+Prompt: Summarize The Role of Physics in Everyday Life and Technolog
 ```

 ---